 Negative energy only puts a cork in your creative spout, so get rid of it!
-It is not how to write music that rules!
+It is not how to write songs that rules!

 Unless you’re super angry about something and you need to write it out into lyrics (I know Maynard James Keenan wrote amazing lyrics in this mindset, see Aenema), but other than that, only pay attention to positive things, and eliminate your distractions.

-Discover How Training Your Brain’s Automatic Filter Can Force You To Write A Masterpiece Every Time
+Discover How Training Your Brain’s Automatic Filter Can Force You Into Writing Music That Is A Masterpiece Every Time

-When you first start learning how to write music, most things that you write are really not…all that excellent.
+When you first start learning how to write a song, most things that you write are really not…all that excellent.

 And it’s not because you are a terrible musician or anything, or that you don’t have potential; it’s all a matter of experience.